 University Curriculum Committee report

-The University Curriculum Committee (UCC), presented the most recent committee recommendations which included degree proposals for a Master’s degree in Construction Management (thesis and non-thesis), and a Bachelor of Arts degree in Religious Studies.
+The University Curriculum Committee (UCC), presented the most recent committee recommendations, which included degree proposals for a Master’s degree in Construction Management (thesis and non-thesis), and a Bachelor of Arts degree in Religious Studies.
 Both proposals have been approved by the UCC.
 After questions and discussion over the two proposals between senators and college representatives, the recommendations by the UCC for the two programs were voted on and approved unanimously by the Faculty Senate.

 Approval of Minutes